Heracles: Youth

-After killing his music tutor Linus with a lyre, he was sent to tend cattle on a mountain by his foster father Amphitryon.
+After killing his music tutor Linus with a lyre, he was sent to tend cattle on a mountain by his adoptive father Amphitryon.
 Here, according to an allegorical parable, "The Choice of Heracles", invented by the sophist Prodicus (c.
 400 BCE) and reported in Xenophon's Memorabilia 2.1.21–34, he was visited by two allegorical figures—Vice and Virtue—who offered him a choice between a pleasant and easy life or a severe but glorious life: he chose the latter.
 This was part of a pattern of "ethicizing" Heracles over the 5th century BCE.

 Later, in Thebes, Heracles married King Creon's daughter, Megara.